Jean de Reszke: Recordings

-Only Mapleson Cylinders, a primitive recording made privately during an actual performance at the Metropolitan Opera in 1901, exist.
-It has been released with other performances on CD by the Symposium label.
+De Reszke made two commercial recordings in 1905 for the Fonotipia label.
+One of the tomb scene from Gounod's Roméo et Juliette and another of the celebrated aria 'O Souverain o Juge o Père' from Massenet's Le Cid.
+Unfortunately, he was dissatisfied with the results and prohibited their release.
+There have been numerous theories of what became of them; some claimed they were destroyed by De Reszke himself on the spot, while others say that there still is some hope that at least one of them survived.
+Either way the recordings are still lost to this day and are considered the 'Holy Grail' of records.
+While in New York, he also recorded his voice on a number of Bettini cylinders; unfortunately they were destroyed along with an entire Bettini warehouse in France during a bombing raid in World War I. Also rumored to exist is a private recording made for Queen Alexandra of Denmark, which according to the book 'Jean de Reszke and the Great Days of Opera' by Clara Leiser, is now in the possession of the British Royal Family.
+At present however, only a couple of Mapleson Cylinders recorded live during a few of his performances at the Metropolitan Opera in 1901 exist.
+The sound is not optimal and one can only hear a faint 'echo' of his voice, but it is enough to get a rather decent picture of him as an artist.
+A few of them have been released with other performances recorded by Mapleson on CD by the Symposium label.

 Vocal teacher

-About 1904, illness compelled him to retire from the stage, and he began teaching singing in Paris.
+In 1902, after a respiratory illness forced him to retire, and he began teaching singing in Paris.
 He also taught in Nice.
 In 1906, he established a vocal academy in Paris (later Webber Douglas Academy of Dramatic Art).
 He was one of the most highly reputed and well-paid vocal teachers in Europe.
 The Musical Times stated that he brought the same devotion and skill that made him a successful singer to his role as a teacher.

 His pupils came from a variety of countries; most of them came from English-speaking countries.
 He once said that in gratitude to the success that he found in the United States, many of his students were from America.
-Just a few of his students were Maggie Teyte, Oscar Seagle and Minnie Saltzmann Stevens, Natalie Townsend, E. Azalia Hackley, and Esther Mundell.
-The already well established Austrian tenor Leo Slezak also took lessons from Reszke in 1908–1909, seeking advice on how to further improve his vocal technique.
+Just a few of his American students were Maggie Teyte, Oscar Seagle, Richard Bonelli, Natalie Townsend, E. Azalia Hackley, and Esther Mundell.
+The already well established Austrian tenor Leo Slezak also took lessons from De Reszke in 1908–1909, seeking advice on how to further improve his vocal technique.